Natural Sciences and Engineering Research Council (NSERC) of Canada

 Nominated partnerships are expected to promote approaches that increase the inclusion and advancement of women and other under-represented groups in the natural sciences and engineering.
 See the Guide for Applicants in considering equity, diversity and inclusion.

-Before you, as a nominator, can submit your documents to NSERC, you must read and agree to the Terms and Conditions Form for Nominators.
-It is your responsibility to retain a copy of the agreed terms and conditions for your records.
+Nominators: Before a nominator submits documents to NSERC, they must read and agree to the Terms and Conditions Form for Nominators .

 If College-level review is required, your College will communicate its earlier internal deadlines.